Cocker Spaniel Puppy Training

 Read on to learn more about puppy socialization.

-If you're unsure what socialization is, it's how your puppy is gently and gradually introduced to everyday sights and objects, sounds, experiences and situations.
+Socialisation is an essential part of any puppy's training.
+It's how your puppy is gently and gradually introduced to everyday sights, objects, sounds, experiences, and situations.

-So take it easy; avoid sudden loud situations, and take things at your puppy's pace.
+Take it easy, be gentle, avoid sudden loud situations, and take things at your puppy's pace.
+Don't rush him; keep your pup's socialisation sessions short but regular.

-It's a good idea to teach your little boy to feel comfortable about being on his own for a little while each day (even if you're home).
-If you don't, he may develop a condition known as separation anxiety.
+It's a good idea to teach your little boy to feel comfortable with being alone for a little while each day (even if you're home).
+If you don't, your puppy may develop a condition known as separation anxiety.

-Apart from the emotional suffering for both owner and pet, separation anxiety can also lead to many unwanted behavioural problems such as peeing in the house (or worse), barking, howling, 'digging', scratching, chewing and other destructive behaviours.
+Apart from the emotional suffering for both owner and pet, separation anxiety can lead to many unwanted behavioural problems, such as peeing in the house (or worse), barking, howling, digging, scratching, chewing and other destructive behaviours.

 An anxious dog can do a lot of damage in the time it takes you to get to the shops and back!

-If you're new to dog ownership, you'll soon discover that puppies bite and boy are their teeth sharp!
+If you're new to owning a dog, you'll soon discover that puppies bite, and boy, are their teeth sharp!

 Play-biting is a natural part of your new puppy's development.
-He must learn to be gentle and understand that biting humans isn't allowed...and the sooner he realises this, the better.
+However, your pup must learn to be gentle and understand that biting humans is not allowed; the sooner he realizes this, the better.

-Just make sure you teach your puppy to stop biting before he has the strength to do some real damage!
-Trust me, adult teeth can do much more harm than little puppy teeth.
+Just be sure to teach your puppy to stop biting before he has the strength to do some real damage!
+Trust me; adult teeth can do much more harm than little puppy teeth.

 The same applies to your puppy's chewing; deal with it as soon as he begins the dreaded chewing phase.
-If you don't nip it in the bud, your Cocker's chewing and nibbling will likely become a nasty habit and difficult to break!
+If you don't nip it in the bud, your Cocker's chewing and nibbling will likely become a nasty habit, and habits are difficult to break!

-Puppies can cause a lot of destruction and despair for owners, problems that would never have happened had the pup's biting and chewing been addressed much earlier.
+Puppies can cause a lot of destruction and despair for owners, problems that would never have happened had the owner addressed their pup's biting and chewing much earlier.

-There is another area of puppy training that's very important if your pet is to fit into our human world: obedience training.
+Another area of puppy training that's very important if your pet is to fit into our human world is obedience training.

-However, before I explain how to teach your puppy basic obedience commands, I've listed some general puppy training tips.
-These will help your training sessions run more smoothly.
+However, before I explain how to teach your puppy basic obedience commands, I've listed some general puppy training tips to help your training sessions run more smoothly.

-I highly recommend you read these tips before attempting to train your Cocker Spaniel, and always use positive training methods with your baby.
+I highly recommend you read these tips before training your Cocker Spaniel and always use positive training methods with your baby.

-Puppy training is much easier than you may think, and you'll be surprised at how quickly your Cocker puppy learns to sit with this simple command.
+Sit! - Puppy training is much easier than you may think, and you'll be surprised at how quickly you can train your Cocker puppy to sit with this simple command.

 Down! is an excellent command to teach your puppy.
 It's slightly more challenging than the rest, but once your pup has mastered it, you'll use it often.

-The Stand! command comes in handy when you need your dog to stand quietly for the groomer or the vet.
-It's used to get your Cocker up from a sitting position and down position.
+Stand! is command that comes in handy when you need your dog to stand quietly for the groomer or the vet.
+You can also use this instruction to get your Cocker up from a sitting position and down position.

-This may sound at odds with what you're trying to do because first, you teach your puppy to bark (not all puppies do!) and then you teach him to stop barking using the Be Quiet! command.
+Be Quiet! - You can teach your puppy to stop barking.
+It may sound at odds with what you're trying to do, but you teach your puppy to bark (not all puppies do!), and then you teach him to stop barking using the Be Quiet! instruction.

 Wait! and Stay! are two very similar commands; one more 'permanent' than the other.
 Discover the differences between the two and how to teach them to your pet.